 The following pages (tables) acknowledge the participation of the individual districts, agencies, organizations, and individuals who make up the RWMG, Stakeholders, and Interested Parties of the Poso Creek IRWM Group.
 Each of the Boards of Directors of the districts that make up the RWMG have adopted the Plan and its contents, representing their continued participation in further developing, funding, and ultimately managing the IRWM Group.
-Note that the RWMG had also adopted the original 2007 IRWM Plan in July 2007.
+Note that the RWMG had also adopted the original 2007 IRWM Plan in July 2007, and the 2014 Plan update in June 2014.
 To that extent, the Plan should be considered a living document which may change in response to new information, changed conditions, or other factors.